aldettinger/camel-quarkus-troubleshooting/README.md

 ### Extracting information from a native executable

-In native mode, an executable in generated.
+Scenario: I have some native executables deployed out there.
+How could I check:
+ + the version of the JVM embedded in the native executable ?
+ + the GraalVM version used to build the native executable ?
+ + whether I'm using Mandrel or GraalVM ?

-As such, standard tools working with executable could be used.
+Standard tools could be used to inspect the native executable.
 For instance `readelf`, `strings` and so on.

-Let's see an example below that help answering few questions:
- + What is the Java version run by the native executable ?
- + What is the GraalVM version ?
- + Is it Mandrel distribution ?

 Executing the command below: